daormar/debasher/doc/design_doc_resident.md

   `Supervisor` stops on one too (see the "Clean-completion detection" subsection).
-- **`debasher_stop_resident`**: the tool that actually sends the stop signal in a real program, the graceful counterpart to `debasher_stop` (section 4's own subsection of the same name has the full sequence).
-Waits for every node's halted marker, then signals each; stops a `Supervisor`, if the program has one, before touching any node it watches; falls back to `debasher_stop`'s hard kill past its own `--timeout`.
+- **`debasher_stop_resident`**: the tool that actually sends the stop signal in a real program, the graceful counterpart to `debasher_stop` (see "`debasher_stop_resident`: the graceful stop tool" for the full sequence).
+  Waits for every node's halted marker, then signals each; stops a `Supervisor`, if the program has one, before touching any node it watches;
+  falls back to `debasher_stop`'s hard kill past its own `--timeout`.
 - **`debasher_snapshot_resident`**: the tool that starts a snapshot in a running program from outside it, with or without a `Supervisor`, once or every given number of seconds (see "`debasher_snapshot_resident`: rounds